hexxone/wasc-worker/README.md

 ## Inspiration

-This project is inspired by [greenlet](https://github.com/developit/greenlet).
+The project is inspired by [greenlet](https://github.com/developit/greenlet).

 ## Original Change Log

+> The github Code of Conduct applies to this project.

 This project adhered to [Semantic Versioning](http://semver.org/).

 Every old release, along with the migration instructions, is documented on the Github [Releases](https://github.com/mbasso/wasm-worker/releases) page.